VRConservation/fba-myst/chapters/03-project.md

     - Project goals.
 The project links to the programmatic theory of change and goals, followed by project goals/objectives.
     - Tasks.
 These could be listed under project objectives and also called interventions or activities.

 Don't worry about fleshing out these sections in detail.
-When drafting the brief, get the ideas down, and the details can be developed later.
+When drafting the brief, focus on getting the ideas down.
+The details can be developed later.

 ```{tip}
 Nest your goals, objectives, and tasks similar to an outline: